 The first Cooperative Agreement between this Agency and LSU was initiated in 1992.
-The achievements of the first agreement are reviewed in the report Management of the Louisiana State University, Coastal Marine Institute Task Orders from 1992-1998, Final Report.
+The achievements of the first agreement are reviewed in the report Management of the MMS-LSU Coastal Marine Institute: A Report of the First Six Years, 1992-1998, Final Report.
 The program continued with a second and third Cooperative Agreement spanning the years 1999-2010.
 Recently, a fourth agreement was signed to extend the partnership through August 2011.

 The purpose of the CMI Program is to permit BOEM to take advantage of highly qualified, scientific expertise at local levels to